beny18241/GTaskALL/README.md

 ## Production

-The application is deployed using GitHub Actions and PM2.
+The application is deployed using GitHub Actions.
 The deployment process:
+1. Triggers on pull requests to main branch
-1. Builds the application
+2. Builds the application
-2. Verifies the build output
+3. Verifies the build output
-3. Copies files to production server
+4. Copies files to production server
-4. Installs dependencies
-5. Starts the application using PM2

 ## Environment Variables